 Travel Tips for Visiting Registan Square

 - You can visit Registan Square in the morning or evening.
-I suggest visiting a few hours before sunset so you can experience Registan square during the evening and when it’s lit up.
+I suggest visiting a few hours before sunset so you can experience Registan Square during the evening and when it’s lit up.
 I’d recommend 5-6 pm to visit the square.

 - Watch the light show that happens every night at 9 pm.